Leveraging Employee Insights For Customer Care

-When we think about CX, the customer support is the team that usually springs to mind first.
+When we think about the customer experience, the customer support is the team that usually springs to mind first.
 But for many B2B organizations, there’s another important player in creating a VIP experience: sales.
 And customer success also plays a vital role.
-This week, host Perri Chaikof is joined by Jeff Perry, CRO at Carta, who shares his unique perspective on the connection between sales, customer support, and customer success.
-Let’s dive right in.

 The equity management platform that’s trusted by thousands of founders, investors, and employees (including us here at Ada), Carta offers a wide range of products and solutions, from cap table management to data-driven compensation tools.
 Carta hopes to transpire its mission to create ownership and equity for all employees across their nearly 30,000 customers as well.